Hari0880/raviteja-portfolio/README.md

 - Secondary color: `#2c3e50` (dark blue)
 - Gradient colors: `#667eea` and `#764ba2`

-### Adding Your Photo
+### Updating Your Photo
-The easiest way is to use the built-in upload feature:
-1. Click the camera icon in the hero section
+1. Replace the file `raviteja.jpg` in your project folder with your new photo (use the same filename)
-2. Select your photo file
-3. Photo appears instantly and saves automatically
+2. The photo will appear automatically on your site

-### Updating Contact Information
+### Updating Contact Information & Social Links
-Edit the contact details in `index.html`:
+Edit the contact details and social media links in `index.html`:
 - Phone number
 - Email address
+- Instagram, YouTube, Facebook URLs
 - Location

 ## Browser Compatibility